open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 # Metric SDK

+The purpose of this document is to define the _standard_ Metrics SDK provided with OpenTelemetry libraries in each language.

+Note: This document assumes you have read both the (Metrics API overview)[api-metrics.md] and the (Metrics User-Facing API)[api-metrics-user.md] specification documents.

 _This document is derived from the Golang Metrics SDK prototype.
 See the currently open PRs:_
 1. [Pipeline and stdout exporter](https://github.com/open-telemetry/opentelemetry-go/pull/265)